Neuron-PHP/cms/UPGRADE_NOTES.md

 **Cause:** New CMS code expects columns that don't exist in your database.

 **Prevention:**
-1. Always run `php neuron cms:upgrade` after `composer update neuron-php/cms`
+1. Always run `neuron cms:upgrade` after `composer update neuron-php/cms`
 2. Review and apply any new migrations before deploying to production
 3. Test in development/staging environment first